Salt Island, Anglesey: Pier

 The main pier on the island, the Admiralty Pier, was opened in 1821.
 At around 300 m long it extends east into the sea and has been used to handle ferry traffic since it was opened.
 Due to its important historical links between Great Britain and Ireland, the pier has twice had royal visitors.
-On 7 August 1821King George IV arrived from Ireland.
+On 7 August 1821, King George IV arrived from Ireland.
 The Arch known as Admiralty Arch was constructed to commemorate this visit. and once in 1898 when Queen Victoria set sail for her last voyage to Ireland.

 An inner arm, pairing the existing 5100 ft long breakwater (built between 1848 and 1876) was planned from Salt Island.
 The isolated broad gauge tramway railway from the Holyhead Mountain quarry used to build the former had a branch to Salt Island, via Newry Beach, to facilitate this.
 Although started with an intention to be 2,100 feet long, the inner arm was never developed beyond a rubble spit at the northern tip of the island.
 Stone blocks that supported this tramway are still to be found along the upper seafront of Newry Beach.
 No trace remains of the, presumably, wooden viaduct across the Borth Sach inlet which provided access to the island.
 During the 1990s the remains of rails were still to be found amongst the large boulders deposited as the foundations for the inner arm.

 In more recent times, starting in February 2001, the island was expanded into the sea by the process of land reclamation.
 In total 11 acre was gained at a cost of £10 million.
 An average of 7,000 tonnes of rock and mud was extracted per day during the process.

 Transport and access

 Salt Island is part of the port of Holyhead and almost the whole extent of the island is used as a passenger, car and freight terminal and berths for ferries to and from Ireland.
-Both Irish Ferries and Stena Line sail from Salt Island to Dublin port and to Dún Laoghaire.
+Both Irish Ferries and Stena Line sail from Salt Island to the Port of Dublin.
 The Holyhead lifeboat station is on the island.
 The Admiralty Arch, the end of the A5 which links London to Holyhead is located very close to the southern tip of the island.
 This was opened in 1826 when the last section of the road the Menai Suspension Bridge was completed.
-There is a beach on the island which was open to the public but was shut in 2003 due to the increasing terror threat and still hasn't reopened.
 Access to the island as a whole is strictly monitored and is virtually impossible for pedestrians to enter.